-Correct medications and supplies (continued) You pay Covered medications and supplies (continued) High Option Standard Option FDA approved women's contraceptive drugs and devices for the purpose of birth control, with a physician's written prescription.
-Note: You may purchase up to a 90-day supply of Retail: Nothing Note: For retail purchases made at a non-Network pharmacy, you pay the same Retail: Nothing Note: For retail purchases made at a non-Network pharmacy, you pay the same covered drugs and supplies at a CVS retail pharmacy through CVS Caremark's Maintenance Choice Program.
+Covered mediactions and supplies (continued) You pay Covered medications and supplies (continued) High Option Standard Option FDA approved women's contraceptive drugs and devices for the purpose of birth control, with a physician's written prescription.
+Note: You may purchase up to a 90-day supply of covered drugs and supplies at select participating pharmacies through Express Scripts' Smart90® Program.
 You will pay the applicable mail order copayment for each prescription purchased.
-See page 68. per prescription copayment/ coinsurance as listed on page 71, plus the difference in cost had you used a participating CVS Caremark network per prescription copayment/ coinsurance as listed on page 71, plus the difference in cost had you used a participating CVS Caremark network Note: You and your doctor have the option to request a pharmacy. pharmacy. name brand drug even if a generic equivalent is available.
+See page 67.
+Note: You and your doctor have the option to request a name brand drug even if a generic equivalent is available.
 However, you will be responsible for the difference in cost between the name brand drug and the generic even when the physician indicates "dispense as written" (DAW).
-Retail purchases are limited to the initial fill (not to exceed a 30-day supply) and one refill.
-Retail purchases are limited to the initial fill (not to exceed a 30-day supply) and one refill.
-Network Mail Order: Nothing Network Mail Order: Nothing Tobacco cessation medications: Over-the-counter (with a physician's prescription) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a participating CVS Caremark network retail pharmacy, a non-Network retail pharmacy, or the CVS Caremark Mail Service.
+Retail: Nothing Note: For retail purchases made at a non-Network pharmacy, you pay the same per prescription copayment/ coinsurance as listed on page 70, plus the difference in cost had you used a participating Express Scripts network pharmacy.
+Network Mail Order: Nothing Retail: Nothing Note: For retail purchases made at a non-Network pharmacy, you pay the same per prescription copayment/ coinsurance as listed on page 70, plus the difference in cost had you used a participating Express Scripts network pharmacy.
+Network Mail Order: Nothing Tobacco cessation medications: Over-the-counter (with a physician's prescription) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a participating Express Scripts network retail pharmacy, a non-Network retail pharmacy, or the Express Scripts Mail Service.
 PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) Note: To receive benefits for over-the-counter tobacco cessation medications and products, you must have a physician's prescription.
 Note: You and your doctor have the option to request a name brand drug even if a generic equivalent is available.
 However, you will be responsible for the difference in cost between the name brand drug and the generic even when the physician indicates "dispense as written" (DAW).
 Note: The quantity of drugs reimbursed will be subject to recommended courses of treatment.